 The second resource I recommend you check out is a book that I have on my own personal bookshelf, How to Raise & Train Your Peppermint Shrimp (affiliate link).
 Ok, so the book is written about a different species of shrimp, but many of the lessons can be applied broadly.

 Pros and cons of keeping the Blood Red Fire Shrimp, Lysmata debelius

 Like with any tank inhabitant, these shrimps also have their pros and cons when keeping them.

 - They can remove harmful parasites and dead skin from your fish

 - Will help keep the tank clean by eating leftover food

 - They are relatively easy to keep and don’t require any special diets or water parameters

 - May nibble at corals in reef tanks, especially during the night, when you can’t see them

-- Will spend a lot of time hidden in their cave, so you may not see them around very much–the blood red fire shrimp I have in my tank only comes out in the dark and when it is feeding time
+- They will spend a lot of time hidden in their cave, so you may not see them around very much--the blood red fire shrimp I have in my tank only comes out in the dark and when it is feeding time

-Adding a Blood Red Fire Shrimp will certainly give your saltwater aquarium a burst of color.
+Adding a Blood Red Fire Shrimp, Lysmata debelius, will certainly give your saltwater aquarium a burst of color.
 They can be a little bit pricey and shy, but will absolutely work-for-the-money in your tank.